LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ---

-##### Activity 11: Odd ratios
+##### Activity 11: Odds ratios

-To estimate the effect size between two binary variables are **odd ratios** (ORs).
+To estimate the effect size between two binary variables are **odds ratios** (ORs).
 If you have knowledge of betting, you may already know a bit about odds.
 For this example, we are interested in the relationship between victimisation (`bcsvictim`) and living in a rural or urban area (`rural2`):
 <br>